The Daily Telegraph Short Story Competition

 The Daily Telegraph , February 2011

-His feet felt wet.
-The water was warm though; ironically the sun had been beating down on it all morning.
+His feet were wet.
+The water was warm though; ironically it had stopped raining and the sun had been beating down on it all morning.
 It wasn’t deep enough to cover his toes yet but it would come quickly.
-The carpet in the bedroom made a squelching sound, like a wet wool jumper pulled from the machine, as he made his way towards the bed.
+The carpet in the bedroom made a squelching sound under his boots, a wet wool jumper pulled from the machine, as he made his way towards the bed.

 The room was nearly empty.
 All the photo frames were gone and the draws were bare.
 He’d wanted to take the bed but there wasn’t enough room in the damn truck.
 He could have strapped it to the roof if someone would have helped him but he couldn’t be that selfish, his neighbors were busy with their own belongings.
 Besides, they wouldn’t understand.
 To them it was just a bed but to him, it was their bed.
 It was the last place he’d slept next to her, the place he felt closest to her.